colinjeanne/stop-lang/readme.md

 ### GOTO string [condition]
 The `GOTO` command moves the instruction pointer to the first label with the given name in the list of commands if an optional condition is truthy.
-The command takes a string for the label's name.
+The command takes a string for the label's name or, alternatively, an integral index of the instruction to jump to.
+Indices are considered modulo the number of commands so that `-1` represents the last command.
 If the condition is not provided then it is assumed to be truthy.
 If the condition is falsey then this command does not move the instruction pointer.

 This command returns `UNDEFINED`.